Ludrak/ft_services/README.md

 TODO Create volume for mariadb
 TODO Create volume for InfluxDB
 TODO Container-build.sh: add a single output ligne when image finish to create
-DONE Ensure thats metallb use only one IP by adding a spec.loadbalancerIP on services
-TODO Add a kubectl wait to each pods deletion/creation
+TODO Add a kubectl wait to each pods deletion
-DONE Put configs folder in srcs
 TODO add a kustomize.yaml
-TODO add docker images creation log
-TODO change pma inside position
+TODO delete configMetalLB.sh

 -- nginx
 MAYBE change nginx location in container filesystem